 including STDs and HIV, drugs and alcohol, violence

-about it, and how to teach them to protect themselves
+talk to them about it, and how to teach them to protect themselves against

 STD Resources for Youth

 Advocates for Youth: